MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventory/functions/pfinventorygetinventorycollectionidsasync.md

 ## Remarks

+This API is available on all platforms.
 Get a list of Inventory Collection Ids for the specified Entity.
 When the asynchronous task is complete, call [PFInventoryGetInventoryCollectionIdsGetResultSize](pfinventorygetinventorycollectionidsgetresultsize.md) and [PFInventoryGetInventoryCollectionIdsGetResult](pfinventorygetinventorycollectionidsgetresult.md) to get the result.

 ## Requirements